x000001x/NodeJS-Simple-Whatsapp-Message-Api/README.md

 ## Saving Session Using UserDataDir

-If you apply this method, you don't need to read qr code every time you send a message, first create Web Whatsapp logined UserDataDir:
+If you apply this method, you don't need to read qr code every time you send a message, first create a Web Whatsapp logined UserDataDir:

 ```javascript
 const { whatsappUnofficialApi } = require("./whatsapp-unofficial-api");